marcveens/elastic-course/README.md

 - Attachment data type: `attachment` - Used to make text from various document formats searchable (e.g. PPT, PDF, RTF, ...).
 Requires the Ingest Attachment Processor Plugin.

 ## 5. Analysis & Analyzers
 When indexing a document its full-text fields are run through an analysis process.
-By full-text fields we're refering to fields of the type `text` and not `keyword` fields. `keyword` fields are not analysed.
+By full-text fields we're referring to fields of the type `text` and not `keyword` fields. `keyword` fields are not analysed.

 Basically it involves tokenizing text into terms, lowercasing text etc. More generally speaking, the analysis process involves tokenizing and normalizing a block of text.
 This is done to make the text easier to search.
 You have full control over the analyzer process because it's possible to control which analyzer is used.
 The standard analyzer is sufficient in most cases though.